peiyee/peiyee.github.io/_posts/2016-04-27-how-to-setup-rails-app.markdown

 	  gem 'capybara-webkit'
 	end

-Then, in the terminal bundle install and initialize rspec and guard
+5) In the terminal bundle install and initialize rspec and guard

 	bundle install
 	rails generate rspec:install
 	guard init rspec
 	guard init puma

-Place the Shoulda Matcher configuration in `spec/rails_helper.rb`:
+6) Place the Shoulda Matcher configuration in `spec/rails_helper.rb`:

 	Shoulda::Matchers.configure do |config|
 	  config.integrate do |with|